DPP Nomination & Selection Process

 How do players get into the DPP?

 The Bath DPP has entry points at different age groups (U14, U15 and U16) to ensure that the programme provides a longitudinal identification opportunity and the engagement of a broad number of players who’s potential will emerge at different stages of development.
+The programme aligned to Bath Rugby is only currently applicable to the male performance pathway.

 The main mechanism of entry is via. nomination by the player’s club coach or school teacher.
 Club coaches and school teachers are encouraged to nominate players for the programme within an agreed framework of nomination windows for each age group.